 It may also be possible to create microbial communities that produce other substances with potential health benefits.
-Chemicals like gamma-aminobutyric acid, for example, which naturally occurs in the brain and has a calming effect, reducing feelings of stress, anxiety and fear.
-The dream is a Food Generator that can be personalized to meet an individual’s unique needs, and is flexible enough to convert all kinds of waste into food.
+Chemicals like gamma-aminobutyric acid, for example, naturally occur in the brain and have a calming effect, reducing feelings of stress, anxiety, and fear.
+The dream is a Food Generator that can be personalized to meet an individual’s unique needs and is flexible enough to convert all kinds of waste into food.

 One type of waste the pair are targeting specifically is plastic pollution.
 We create 300 million tons of plastic waste each year, with between 8 and 13 million tons ending up in the oceans.
 Only 9% of all plastic society has ever produced has been recycled, with 79% dumped into landfills and the environment.
 Many plastics can take centuries to degrade, and that process creates micro-plastics that are often ingested by fish, invading the broader food chain to eventually be consumed by us as well [12,13,14].